Local analytic classification of q-difference equations: Contents of the paper

 \section{Contents of the paper}

 We shall classify analytically isoformal $q$-difference equations.
+That is, we consider analytic $q$-difference modules together with an isomorphism of their formalisation with a given formal $q$-difference module, and we consider equivalences preserving this additional structure.
+This is in adequation to the corresponding problem for differential equations, see for instance \cite{BV}. \\

 The isoformal analytic classes form an affine space, we shall give \emph{three descriptions} of this space respectively in chapters \ref{chapter:isoformalclasses}, \ref{chapter:qMalgrangeSibuya} and \ref{chapter:geometryofF(M)} (this third case is a particular case of the second and is based upon chapter \ref{chapter:asymptotictheory}) using different constructions of the analytic invariants.
 A \emph{direct and explicit} comparison between the second and the third description is straightforward but such a comparison between the first and the second or the third construction is quite subtle; in the present paper it will be clear for the ``abelian case", of two integral slopes; for the general case we refer the reader to \cite{RS1,RS2} and also to work in progress \cite{JSmoduli}. \\

 Chapter \ref{chapter:generalnonsense} deals with the general setting of the problem (section \ref{section:catqdiffmods}) and introduces two fundamental tools: the Newton polygon and the slope filtration (section \ref{section:Newtonetfiltration}).
-From this, the problem of analytic isoformal classification admits a purely algebraic formulation: the isograded classification of filtered difference modules.
-An algebraic theory is developped in section \ref{section:ISOGRAD}.
-Since the space under study looks like some generalized extension module, it relies on homological algebra and index computations.
-Last, in view of dealing with specific examples, some practical aspects are discussed in section \ref{section:cohomologicalequation}. \\
+From this, the problem of analytic isoformal classification, that we state in section \ref{section:analyticisoformalclassification}, admits a purely algebraic formulation: the isograded classification of filtered difference modules.
+Simple examples are tackled in the same section to give an idea of the landscape.
+This is also the occasion to introduce the $q$-Borel transformation.
+The corresponding algebraic theory is developped in a more general setting in the appendix \ref{chapter:ISOGRAD}. \\